maibennett/sta235/exampleSite/content/Classes/Week14/_index.en.md

 ## Thanksgiving break

-There are no assigned readings for this week, and there will also be no JITT due.
+There are no assigned readings for this week.
+There is one JITT due on Sunday 26th, only with a knowledge check.

 ![](https://media.giphy.com/media/QC1TssrPbkD2menNfz/giphy.gif)